yuchiu/Slack-JavaScript/readme.md

 - build Slack like chat application with vanila JavaScript
 - minimal use of dependencies and frameworks
 - component based approach
-- create "React like" component pattern
+- recreate "React like" component pattern from scratch
-- create "Redux like" data management pattern
+- recreate "Redux like" data management pattern from scratch
-- create "React Router like" Single Page Routing pattern
+- recreate "React Router like" Single Page Routing pattern from scratch

 ## Getting Started